dennislwm/viki/README.md

 ## Purpose

-This document describes the `viki` CLI application that manages servers using a declarative configuration file and a state file.
+This document describes the `viki` CLI application that manages servers using both declarative configuration file and state files.

 ## Audience